 Step closer to the main temple building of Senso-ji Temple and you’ll find yourself swamped into clouds of fragrant smoke.
 The smoke originates from incense burners, thought to originate from the feudal era, some 400 years ago.
 It’s believed that this incense has a healing effect, and can purge you of your sins.

-If you enter Senso-ji Temple from the front, you’ll find a dragon-shaped fountain and the jokoro, the large pots emitting the sacred smoke.
+If you enter Senso-ji Temple, one of the most beautiful temples in Tokyo, from the front, you’ll find a dragon-shaped fountain and the jokoro, the large pots emitting the sacred smoke.
 Hang by for a little while and follow the lead of the onlookers to purify yourself.

 Get out & about on a rickshaw at Kurumaya